Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Evelyn, John.
 1697.
 Numismata: A Discourse of Medals, Ancient and Modern.
 London: Benj.
 Tooke.

 Folkes, Martin.
 1745.
 Table of English Silver Coins.
-London: The Society of Antiquaries.
+London: The Society of Antiquaries of London.

 Hawkins, Edward.
 1885.
 Medallic Illustrations of the History of Great Britain.
 2 vols.
 London: British Museum.